Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2017-10-09-choreographies.md

 Choreographies correspond to functions $$q(t)$$ which minimize $$A$$.
 Since these are closed curves in the complex plane, these can be represendted by
 <a href="http://en.wikipedia.org/wiki/Fourier_series">Fourier series</a>.
-The function $$q(t)$$ becomes a function of Fourier coefficients, the action can be computed with the <a href="http://people.maths.ox.ac.uk/trefethen/publication/PDF/2014_149.pdf">exponentially accurate trapezoidal rule</a>, and an optimization algorithm (over a finite number of Fourier coefficients) can be used to found the minima.
+The action $$A$$ becomes a function of Fourier coefficients, can be computed with the
+<a href="http://people.maths.ox.ac.uk/trefethen/publication/PDF/2014_149.pdf">exponentially accurate trapezoidal rule</a>,
+and an optimization algorithm (over a finite number of Fourier coefficients) can be used to found the minima.

 In our paper, we have recomputed the choreographies found by Simò to higher accuracy, and extended his work to spaces of cosntant positive curvature---check it out!